LoopLLC/LoopCache/README.md

 Keep it neat.
 Write good comments.
 Provide csdoc comments.

-Use tabs, not spaces.
+Use spaces instead of tabs, 4 spaces per stop.

-With the tab stop at 4, don't exceed 100 character lines.
+Keep lines at 100 characters or less.